...a vigorous defense...

 > Blood spatter isn't a real science, or

->One of the 'experts' is either incompetent or fraudulent and should lose their job
+>One of the 'experts' is fraudulent and should lose their job

->Or they should be censured and required to secure additional training
+>Or one 'expert' is incompetent; should be censured and be required to have

 And juries should have the right to petition for a review